thesavanadev/sss-website-project/README.md

 ## Contributing

-We will eventually welcome contributions.
+We will eventually welcome contributions!.

 ## License

-This project is licensed under the MIT License.
+This project is not licensed.

-Thank you for being a part of The [XXXXX] website project... 🚀✨
+Thank you for being a part of the Superior Software Solutions website project! 🚀✨